Texas Tech opens 2014 campaign Aug. 22 against New Mexico at John Walker Soccer Complex.

 Red Raiders down TCU 1-0 in Big 12 Championship Quarterfinals

 That embrace of the Texas Tech soccer program was never more evident than the 2011 season where a new standard for attendance was set.
-A total of 14,657 fans attended 11 home games during the 2011 season to help Tech rank No. 13 in the nation for average home attendance.
+A total of 14,657 fans attended 11 home matches during the 2011 season to help Texas Tech rank No. 13 in the nation for average home attendance.
 Twice during the campaign the Red Raiders broke single-game attendance marks with an announced crowd of 2,176 attending the final showdown with Texas A&M on Oct.
 7, while 2,228 fans watched the Red Raiders take on Kansas on Oct.
 14.

 With a full recruiting class on campus that regularly fielded around seven freshmen in the starting lineup, the Red Raiders finished the 2009 campaign 8-8-4, marking the first time since 1996 that a Tech team had a .500 or better overall record.

-Tech's rise was recognized like never before, however, as four players were honored to an All-Big 12 postseason team, led by Taylor Lytle, who became only the school's second player all-time to be named to the first team after a strong sophomore campaign where she broke the school's single-game and single-season assist records.
-Freshmen Dawn Ward, Tiffini Smith and Morgan Johnson were also named to the all-newcomer, which gave Tech more freshmen honored than any other Big 12 program.
+Tech's rise was recognized like never before, however, as four players were honored to an All-Big 12 postseason teams, led by Taylor Lytle, who became only the school's second player all-time to be named to the first team after a strong sophomore campaign where she broke the school's single-game and single-season assist records.
+Freshmen Dawn Ward, Tiffini Smith and Morgan Johnson were also named to the all-newcomer team, which gave Tech more freshmen honored than any other Big 12 program.
 With their success on the field, Lytle and Smith were selected to respective U.S. National Teams following the season as Lytle joined the Under-23 squad and Smith traveled to California and Spain with the U-18 program.

 Prior to his arrival at Tech, Stone spent one season helping lead Clemson as an assistant coach to the NCAA Final Eight where the Tigers eventually ended their season 11-8-5 overall, which was the best season in Clemson school history.

 Before beginning his career on the collegiate level, some of Stone's greatest accomplishments may have come from his time leading the Atlanta Beat of the Women's United Soccer Association during all three years of its existence.
 Being the first coach hired when the league formed in 2001, Stone proved his worth quickly, claiming the inaugural WUSA Presidents Cup Championship and advancing to the Founders Cup title match.
 The Beat also advanced to the title match in the league's final season.

-When the WUSA ceased operations in 2003, Stone was named the technical director of the Top Hat Soccer Club in Atlanta, which is one of the top girls youth programs in the southern region.
+When the WUSA ceased operations in 2003, Stone was named the technical director of the Top Hat Soccer Club in Atlanta, one of the top girls youth programs in the southern region.
 While with Top Hat, Stone was primarily involved in all areas of club and player development and the College Prep Program that prepares top players for college soccer opportunities.
-He was also the head coach for the 2007 Gold Team that won the Georgia State Championship in 2004 and the Southern Regional Premier League in 2005, while also serving as the head coach of the Gwinnett Country club team that won the regional championship and qualified for the national championship match in 2005.
+He was the head coach for the 2007 Gold Team that won the Georgia State Championship in 2004 and the Southern Regional Premier League in 2005, while also serving as the head coach of the Gwinnett Country Club team that won the regional championship and qualified for the national championship match in 2005.

-Before beginning his professional career, Stone was the founding director of coaching at the Colorado Rush Soccer Club from 1991 to 2000.
+Prior to beginning his professional career, Stone was the founding director of coaching at the Colorado Rush Soccer Club from 1991 to 2000.
 Under Stone's direction, the Rush would go on to win 35 state cups along with 12 regional championships and seven national championships, becoming arguably the most successful youth girls program in the U.S. from 1997 to 2000.
 Stone has also served as a volunteer assistant coach at Duke in 1997 and the University of Denver in 1996.

 Following his career as a Blue Devil, Stone played professionally for Le Havre FC in France and the Washington Stars and Colorado Foxes of the APSL.
 A native of Irving, Texas, Stone was a three-year member of the U.S. Youth National Team and a two-time Parade All-American while attending MacArthur High School.

-When not coaching, Stone has served as an analyst for various national television networks, covering everything from the NCAA College Cup to the World Cup.
+When not coaching, Stone has served as an analyst for various national television networks, covering everything from the NCAA College Cup to the FIFA World Cup.
 He has worked as the lead soccer analyst for both CSTV and Fox Sports, while also joining ESPN for its coverage of the 2003 Women's World Cup.
 Stone has also written guest columns for various soccer websites.

 Stone holds a USSF "A" License.
-He and his wife, Lindsey, currently reside in Lubbock with their Leyton, and daughter, Lily.
+He and his wife, Lindsey, currently reside in Lubbock with their son Leyton, and daughter, Lily.

 To contact Coach Stone, email him at email@example.com or call him at (806) 281-7684.
 Fans can also follow him on Twitter - @TomStone9.